SEO Blog Post Word Count: Ideal Length for Rankings

 Key Findings

-- In-depth articles attract more backlinks and shares
+- In-depth articles earn more backlinks because they're more useful

-- Quality matters more than hitting a specific word count
+- Quality matters infinitely more than hitting a specific word count

 Recommended Word Count by Content Type